 Our named executive officers are eligible for the same annual increases in base salary as all of our other employees.
-For 2016, the Compensation Committee approved a 4.0% increase in base salary.
-Supervisors are given discretion to allocate a higher percentage increase to one employee as long as they offset that increase by giving other employee(s) increases lower than the target percentage.
-The percentage increases in base salary for 2016 for our named executive officers ranged from 2.3% to 4.0%.
+For 2018, the Compensation Committee approved a 3.0% increase in total compensation (base salary plus variable compensation) for company employees.
+Managers are given discretion to allocate a higher percentage increase to one employee as long as they offset that increase by giving other employee(s) increases lower than the target percentage.
+The percentage increases in base salary for 2018 (compared to their base salary in effect at the end of 2017) for our named executive officers were in line with the 3.0% recommended increase.